tockawaffle/DNS-AutoChanger/README.md

 MONGODB_URI: The mongoDB URI that you'll use as database, you can use this one as local: mongodb://localhost:27017/dns

+### Envs for Proxmox

+PROXMOX_HOST: Your FQDN or IP that you use with your proxmox.

+PROXMOX_TOKEN_ID: Your Proxmox API Token ID

+PROXMOX_TOKEN_SECRET: Your Proxmox API Token Secret

 ### Envs for the Discord Webhook:

 DISCORD_WEBHOOK_URL: This one's optional, you don't have to use it if you don't want to, but if you want to get notified when the DNS you want to change, actually changes, you'll need to use this env.
 You'll need an Discord Webhook URL

 WEBHOOK_NAME: You'll only use this one if you have a webhook setup

 ## Roadmap

 - [X] Create some sort of messaging system where it'll send you a notification when it updates the DNS.
 Presumably, this is going to be made using the Discord API.
 - [ ] Give it a better error handling.
+- [ ] Custom timing for the CronJobs (The user will be able to choose between default set of timings or use a custom one for each job)
+- [ ] Give more options of notifications, such as Telegram, WhatsApp and etc.
 - [X] Idk?